The AAR in Real Estate Investing: (AAR vs IRR & More)

 The Importance of the AAR When Analyzing a Real Estate Investment Opportunity

 Investors use AAR to analyze the overall historical performance of a given investment.
 Real estate, whether residential or commercial, bonds, stocks, and more investment vehicles can be analyzed using AAR.
 It is the median annual income during a specified period.
 Most investors consider the average yearly return for three, five, and ten years.

 If a potential investor is considering a commercial property, you would want to see how the present annual return stacks up against the historical return.
-In addition to the IRR and the cash on cash return (CoC), it’s just one more investment metric you should consider when performing your due diligence.
+In addition to the IRR, the cash on cash return (CoC), and the return on equity (ROE) it’s just one more investment metric you should consider when performing your due diligence.

 And this takes us to the last part, which compares AAR and the internal rate of return (IRR).